The Phantom Tollbooth (film): Production

 In 1963, Metro-Goldwyn-Mayer contracted with Sib Tower 12 Productions to have Chuck Jones and his staff produce new Tom and Jerry cartoons.
 For his first project with MGM Animation/Visual Arts, Jones read the book The Dot and the Line written by Norton Juster, which was adapted into an animated short that won the Academy Award for Animated Short Film.
 In January 1966, MGM optioned to adapt The Phantom Tollbooth into a feature-length film.
 Jones remarked, "It was a natural progression to another Juster work.
 On this one Les Goldman and Abe Levitow are my co-producers.
 Levitow and I are directing and Maurice Noble is production designer."
 Early into development, it was decided that the first few scenes of Milo would be filmed in live-action before transitioning into animation.

 In a departure from the novel, Ralph was added to the film to act as a friend to Milo.
 Jones explained, "It had to be a boy named Ralph.
 Anybody called Steve or Mike would have called with something to do.
 Ralph sounds like a wet tennis shoe."

 Release

 On October 24, 1970, the film premiered in Los Angeles as part of MGM's children's matinee weekend engagements.
 The release was accompanied with six other films that were released across key cities throughout the United States.

 Home media

 The film was released in VHS, Betamax, CED, and LaserDisc formats in the 1980s by MGM/UA Home Video.
 In 2011, it was released in a remastered DVD edition by Warner Home Video via the Warner Archive Collection label.
 The DVD is matted in a similar manner to Tom and Jerry: The Chuck Jones Collection.
-It is also available on the Criterion Channel.